Medication Assisted Treatment (MAT)

 The top three medicines used in treating opioid addiction are:

 Therapies and counseling are a very important part of the treatment.
 For instance, cognitive behavioral therapy allows the patient to deal with the circumstances in which he usually takes the drug.
-With effective therapies, it is possible to avoid these situations.
+There are several opioid treatment programs Orange County and in other places that uses combination of these highly effective medicines and therapies with effective therapies and medicines such as Buprenorphine treatment it is possible to avoid these situations.

 Motivational therapies are used to increase the willingness of patients to start the treatment.
 If a patient is not ready mentally, it will be an extremely difficult task to make them quit the Opioid abuse.